Connecting people and nature for the benefit of both.

 Biological Recording

 We’re just starting our long term project to create more detailed surveys of the flora and fauna, and are excited to meet and work with new people.
-If this is your area of expertise, and are able to help, we would love to hear from you - please do get in touch.
+If this is your area of expertise, and would be interested in getting involved, we would love to hear from you - please do get in touch.

 People, Workshops & Events

 Reconnecting people with nature is at our core.
 A visit to Found Outdoors is intended to feel as wild as possible.
-Access is available for pre-booked groups and we will be rotating available spaces to keep human impact at a minimum and allow the land to recover.
+Access is available for pre-booked groups and we rotate available spaces to keep human impact at a minimum and allow the land to recover.

 Booking a space/Plan an Event